matchmove/mdes-sdk-ios/README.md

 #### 7.3 Error codes and messages from MdesProvisioningError / ObjcMdesProvisioningError:**

-- **7.3.1MdesProvisioningError.appleWalletError / ObjcMdesProvisioningErrorAppleWalletError:** The following error messages are returned as part of error.
+**7.3.1 MdesProvisioningError.appleWalletError / ObjcMdesProvisioningErrorAppleWalletError:** The following error messages are returned as part of error.
 "Wallet View Controller was not initialized! ⚠️" .

-- **7.3.2MdesProvisioningError.serverCallFailed / ObjcMdesProvisioningErrorServerCallFailed:**
+**7.3.2 MdesProvisioningError.serverCallFailed / ObjcMdesProvisioningErrorServerCallFailed:**

 Bad Request - **http 400** - Invalid user | Invalid card | Missing user id on header | Invalid consumer | card detail not found for: %s | Invalid value for field %s | network not supported | unsupported card type | expiry date is in invalid format.
 Must be in YYYY-MM | cannot proceed verification due to missing or invalid configuration details